-PRACTICE PLACEMENT: PROGRESS NOTES
+PRACTICE PLACEMENT: PROGRESS NOTES (Performing at Year 3 Level of Competence)

-(Performing at Year 1 Level of Competence) Progress notes will be operationalised in each HEI in accordance with local policy and procedures.
+These are sample progress notes and will be operationalised in each HEI in accordance with local policy and procedures.

-Preceptor/Associate Preceptor can use this space to write any progress notes they may have on nursing students development of competences
+Preceptor/Associate Preceptor can use this space to write any progress notes they may have on nursing student's development of competences.

-· · · · • •
+Γ

 Signature Date

-Signature Date
+Signature C Date

-Signature Date
+Signature C Date

+Signaturo Г Date

-Signature Date
+Signature L Jale

-NMBI National Competence Assessment Document - YEAR ONE Six Domains of Competence
+NMBI National Competence Assessment Document - YEAR THREE Six Domains of Competence

-NMBI have determined that to practice safely and effectively as a Registered Nurse, a nursing student must demonstrate competence in the following Six Domains of Competence:
+NMBI have determined that to practise safely and effectively as a Registered Nurse, a nursing student must demonstrate competence in the following Six Domains of Competence:

 - 1. Professional Values and Conduct of the Nurse Competences - 2.
-Nursing Practice and Clinical Decision Making Competences - 3.
+Nursing Practice and Clinical Decision-Making Competences - 3.
 Knowledge and Cognitive Competences - 4.
-Communication and Inter Personal Competences - 5.
+Communication and Interpersonal Competences - 5.
 Management and Team Competences - 6.
 Leadership Potential and Professional Scholarship Competences

-Competence is defined as the attainment of knowledge, intellectual capacities, practice skills, integrity and professional and ethical values required for safe, accountable and effective practice as a Registered Nurse.
-To assist in determining if a nursing student has met the required level of competence, NMBI have detailed performance criteria for each domain and relevant indicators which demonstrate if the performance criteria have been met.
+Competence is defined as the attainment of knowledge, intellectual capacities, practice skills, integrity and professional and ethical values required for safe, accountable, and effective practice as a Registered Nurse.
+To assist in determining if a nursing student has met the required level of competence, NMBI has detailed performance criteria for each domain and relevant indicators which demonstrate if the performance criteria have been met.